arvidl/BMED320-imaging-mass-cytometry-ml/setup.md

 ## GitHub:
 The course code is hosted on the code-sharing platform GitHub (where you now are reading this).
 If you do not have a GitHub account already you should make one now.
 We recommend that you are using the platform for you own projects during the course. https://github.com/join.

+## CellProfiler:
+Cell image analysis software designed for biologists! (download from https://cellprofiler.org)
+- **Load** an example CellProfiler pipeline, a series of image-processing modules
+- **Adjust** the settings to measure the phenotypes of interest in your images
+- **Process** images automatically — even millions
+- **Export** your data to a spreadsheet or database
+- **Explore** your data and classify complex or subtle phenotypes using machine learning (e.g. [PyCaret](https://pycaret.org))

 ## Install and test the course environment

 After you have successfully installed Anaconda, go through the following steps (if you are using Windows, be at the "Anaconda Prompt").